4261.1 AR - Personal Illness/Injury Leave

 After any absence due to illness or injury, the employee shall submit a completed and signed district absence form to his/her immediate supervisor.

-The Superintendent or designee may, at any time, require additional written verification by the employee’s physician or medical practitioner.
-Such verification shall be required whenever an employee’s absence record shows chronic absenteeism or a pattern of absences immediately before or after weekends and/or holidays or whenever clear evidence indicates that an absence is not related to illness or injury.
+The Superintendent or designee may, at any time, require additional written verification whenever an employee’s absence record shows chronic absenteeism or a pattern of absences immediately before or after weekends and/or holidays or whenever clear evidence indicates that an absence is not related to illness or injury.

 Before returning to work, an employee who has been absent for surgery, hospitalization or extended medical treatment may be asked to submit a letter from his/her physician stating that he/she is able to return and stipulating any recommended restrictions or limitations.